Gayatri012/WebScraping/README.md

 # WebScraping
-Web scraping of jobs of user's choice filtered as per location from a job portal
+Web scraping of jobs of user's choice filtered as per location from a job portal.